nicmarti/quarkus-timekeeper-demo/README.md

 ## Creating a native executable

-You can create a native executable using: `./mvnw package -Pnative`.
+If GraalVM is configured on your server, you can create a native executable using: `./mvnw package -Pnative`.

 Or you can use Docker to build the native executable using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.